Gio Ruggiero: ARCA Menards Series

+On December 18, 2023, it was announced that Ruggiero would run a ten-race schedule in the ARCA Menards Series in 2024, driving for Venturini Motorsports in their No. 20 Toyota.
+He earned three runner-up finishes along with seven top-fives and nine top-tens, including a pole at Iowa.

+On January 8, 2025, Joe Gibbs Racing announced their driver lineup for the upcoming season, with Ruggiero running two races in the team's No. 18 car.
+He ran at Michigan and the Kansas fall race, earning a second-place finish in the Kansas event.

+Ruggiero returned to JGR's ARCA program in 2026, running six races, as anchor driver of the car, Max Reaves, was ineligible to race due to his age.
+Ruggiero won at Daytona, Kansas, a rain-shortened race at Michigan, and Pocono.
+In his final start of the year at Kansas, after dominating, leading 84 laps, he lost the lead on the final lap to Carson Brown.

+ARCA Menards Series East

 On May 11, 2023, it was announced that Ruggiero would make his unexpected debut in the ARCA Menards Series East, driving the No. 20 car for Venturini Motorsports at the Nashville Fairgrounds Speedway.
 The original driver of the race, Isabella Robusto, suffered from a concussion following a recent late-model wreck and therefore was sidelined from competing.
 Ruggiero qualified second and ran inside the top-five for the entire race, eventually finishing in fourth.

-On December 18, 2023, it was announced that Ruggiero would return to the ARCA Menards Series in 2024, running a sixteen-race schedule for Venturini Motorsports across all three divisions, including a full season in the East Series.
-Ruggiero ran ten races in the main ARCA Series, earning three runner-up finishes along with seven top fives and nine top tens.
-In the East Series, he scored his first career win in the season-opener at Five Flags Speedway, passing William Sawalich late in the event and leading the final 71 laps.
+On December 18, 2023, it was announced that Ruggiero would run full-time in the East Series in 2024, driving the No. 20 for Venturini.
+He scored his first career win in the season-opener at Five Flags Speedway, passing William Sawalich late in the event and leading the final 71 laps.
 At Nashville, he scored his first career pole, but blew a tire after six laps and spun, hitting the outside wall.
 He continued to run until lap 49, before pulling into the garage and retiring from the race, finishing fourteenth.
-Ruggiero finished the season with one win, five top fives and six top tens, finishing third in the driver standings.
+Ruggiero finished the season with one win, five top-fives, and six top-tens, finishing third in the driver standings.

+ARCA Menards Series West

+On December 18, 2023, it was announced that Ruggiero would run select races in the ARCA Menards Series West for Venturini Motorsports.
+He ran four races and earned a best finish of second in the season-opener at Phoenix.